rdelbru/SIREn/siren-solr/README.txt

 This file was written by Renaud Delbru <renaud.delbru@deri.org> for SIREn.

-Copyright (c) 2009-2011 Sindice Limited.
+Copyright (c) 2009-2011 National University of Ireland, Galway.
 All Rights Reserved.